We sure like to grab anything on offer, anything that is free.

 cloud pic

-Some years ago, a scientist went into the jungle to study the behaviour of the apes.
-In order to be close enough to observe the animals, food was placed nearby for them to come and take.
+Some years ago, a scientist went into the jungle to study the behaviour of apes.
+In order to get close enough to observe the animals, food was placed nearby for them to come and take.
 Great scientific claims were made in relation to the idea that we humans are not the only ones prone to violence.
 Awards and commendations were made towards this scientist for her enormous effort.
 All awards and commendations were somewhat modified years later when we came to the realisation that her interference had consequences.
 Her stupidity of giving things to animals for free led to the violence.
 The apes were fighting over the free stuff.
 Different clans of monkeys vying to grab the lot.

 Free leads to fights.
+Free stuff leads to discontent.

 Discounts lead to squabbles too sometimes.